-Our treatment is quick, with low-level discomfort.
+Our treatment for varicose veins is quick, with low-level discomfort.
 You will be given a small, local injection, which feels like a scratch.
 This is so a tube can be inserted into the vein.
 During the procedure most patients feel pressure when the vascular specialist seals off the vein.
 Some may feel a little discomfort when the tube is taken out but there is not so much as a plaster needed after.
-It’s normal to have some lumps and/or bruises over the treated veins.
-These subside over the next 3-6 months.
-Any mild aches can be treated with Paracetamol or anti-inflammatories.
+Next, there are small injections to seal off smaller veins.
+The procedure is quick and discomfort is minimised.
+Any mild aches afterward can be treated with Paracetamol or anti-inflammatories.

 We recommend taking it easy for several days afterwards.
-You can resume fairly normal daily activity pretty much straight away, including work as long as you can move around during the day.
+You can go back to normal daily activity pretty much straight away, including work as long as you can move around during the day.
 But nothing too strenuous and no heavy lifting.
 One of our nurses will call you soon after your procedure so you can be guided by their advice.